Part of discovering about the narcissist personality disorder has most of us questioning if we are the narcissist or not, so how can we tell?

 When someone is going somewhere we would love to visit, we can be jealous, yet healthy narcissism means we are happy for those who are going.
 So we can hear of another person achievement and think. ”wow, I wish I was doing that.” yet be pleased for them and wish them well.
 Narcissists are envious, meaning they don’t think the other person deserves what they have worked for, and the narcissist feels that person had stolen from them.
 Hence, the narcissist often seeks to ruin that persons achievement in many manipulative harmful ways.

-We can learn to love ourselves, yet not use that love to destroy others, use it to build others up.
+We can learn to love ourselves, yet not use that love to destroy others.
+Use it to build others up.

 Our drive is our subconscious human needs.
 Love and connection, contribution, growth, uncertainty, certainty and significance.
 These can be met negatively, neutrality or positively.

-People who are not on the narcissistic personality disorder spectrum, subconsciously the world also revolves around themselves.
-Yet they contribute to others in a positive way, not knowing its actually fulfilling their own needs.
+For people who are not on the narcissistic personality disorder spectrum, subconsciously, the world also revolves around them.
+Yet, they contribute to others positively, not knowing it’s actually fulfilling their own needs.
 It makes them feel good helping others, yet it’s done with good intentions and a kind heart.

-So a destructive narcissist is fulfilling their human needs in a negative way, as it’s easier and quicker, yet they forever cycle around those same old patterns never fulfilling them the positive way, leading and extremely unhappy negatively life.
+So a destructive narcissist is negatively fulfilling their human needs, as it’s easier and quicker.
+Yet, they forever cycle around those same old patterns, never fulfilling them positively, leading and extremely unhappy negatively life.

-Abuse is abuse so if someone is abusive towards you.
-Mental or physical you need to stay clear.
-If they are a narcissist or not.
+Abuse is abuse, so if someone is abusive towards you.
+Mental or physical, you need to stay clear if they are a narcissist or not.

-If it’s detrimental to your mental and physical health, you need to safely remove them from your life, no contact or grey rock, those who are not harmful and you can see them for what the are, you can just limit contact.
+If it’s detrimental to your mental and physical health, you need to safely remove them from your life, no contact or grey rock, those who are not harmful and you can see them for what they are, you can just limit contact.